floating-ui/floating-ui/.changeset/small-chairs-invite.md

 '@floating-ui/react': patch
 ---

-fix(useListNavigation): apply descendant prop on floating element only for non-typeable combobox references
+fix(useListNavigation): apply `aria-activedescendant` prop on floating element only for non typeable-combobox reference elements.
+Fixes issues with Firefox VoiceOver on Mac forcing DOM focus into the listbox.